-Sompong Viengvilai is a Laotian-American filmmaker who was born and raised in Richmond CA. Inspired by his own families refugee experience, has has worked with various non-profit organizations where he refined his talents in film production.
+Sompong Viengvilai is a Laotian-American filmmaker who was born and raised in Richmond CA. Inspired by his own families refugee experience, has has worked with various non-profit organizations where he refined his talents in film production and mentored student filmmakers.
 Mr. Viengvilai received his B.A in Cinematic Arts from San Francisco State University.
-His areas in emphasis within is Cinematography/And Post Production editing.
-He has worked in the non-profit media field for over 5 years, and his work has been praised by Redbull, NY Post, The California Endowment and Amaphiko.
+His area of emphasis is Cinematography and Post-Production.
+He has worked in the non-profit media field for over 5 years, and his work has been praised by Redbull, NY Post, The California Endowment and the Amaphiko Foundation.

 Jehnovah Carlisle, MFA (Screenwriting)

 Jehnovah Carlisle is an award-winning independent filmmaker based in Los Angeles, California.
 Carlisle graduated from the University of California, Berkeley with a B.A. in Film.
 Carlisle also graduated from California College of the Arts with a MFA in Film Production.
 The short films that Carlisle has written, directed and produced have dealt with the realities of African American men haunted by troubled pasts, burdened by institutional racism, and scarred by trauma.
 Carlisle has experience in multiple genres (drama, comedy, crime) and also documentary filmmaking.
 His short films have screened nationally and his personal films are deeply rooted in the Bay Area community where he was born and raised.
 He was a San Francisco Film Society artist in resident in 2018.
 Carlisle currently teaches screenwriting at Mount Saint Mary’s University in Los Angeles, California.